CNugteren/CLBlast/README.md

     Rscript path/to/test/performance/graphs/xgemm.r 0 1

 Supported routines
 -------------

 CLBlast is in active development but already supports almost all the BLAS routines.
-The currently supported routines are marked with '✔' in the following tables:
+The currently supported routines are marked with '✔' in the following tables.
+Empty boxes represent routines that still need to be implemented in a future release, whereas routines marked with '-' are not part of BLAS at all.

 | Level-1  | S | D | C | Z | Notes   |
 | ---------|---|---|---|---|---------|